contentauth/c2patool/README.md

 cargo install c2patool
 ```

-If you are producing a build on a Windows machine, you will need the [7zip](https://www.7-zip.org/) tool to successfully build.
+To build the tool on a Windows machine, you need to install the [7zip](https://www.7-zip.org/) tool.

 ### Updating